-High-power lasers, which are used for a large number of industrial applications, are limited by the unavoidable residual absorption of the reflective optics being used in the lasers system.
-The low thermal conductivity of IBS coatings (in the order of 1 W/(m*K)) drastically limits the effectiveness of any heat sink solution and attempts to avoid heat-induced structural damage in both the coating and laser system.
-AlGaAs-based DBRs show a thermal conductivity at least 30x greater than in traditionally sputtered coatings.
-This significant performance increase makes substrate-transferred crystalline mirrors an ideal optical system for superior thermal management in harsh environments.
-Additionally, the intrinsic bonding process allows integration of the DBR onto arbitrary substrates, particularly for high-power optical applications, high-performance SiC or diamond substrates used as heat sinks.
+High-power lasers, employed in a large number of industrial applications, are limited by the unavoidable residual absorption of the reflective optics.
+The low thermal conductivity of IBS coatings (on the order of 1 W/(m*K)) limits the effectiveness of any heat sink solution and attempts to avoid heat-induced structural damage in both the coating and laser system.
+GaAs/AlGaAs DBRs exhibit a thermal conductivity at least 30x greater than traditional sputtered coatings.
+This significant performance improvement makes substrate-transferred crystalline coatings an ideal choice for optical systems requiring superior thermal management for operation in harsh environments.
+Additionally, our direct bonding process allows for the integration of the DBR onto arbitrary substrates, including high-performance SiC or diamond materials.

 Coating and Production Technology

-Using Molecular Beam Epitaxy (MBE), the highest-quality single crystal GaAs/AlGaAs multilayer is grown to create a reflector coating with an engineered reflectivity, typically greater than 99.99%.
+Using Molecular Beam Epitaxy (MBE), we deposit high purity and low defect density single-crystal GaAs/AlGaAs multilayers, generating an optical interference coating with an engineered reflectivity that is typically greater than 99.99%.
 In the near-IR, scattering + absorption losses can be <5 ppm.
-The coating is precisely defined in any arbitrary shape using semiconductor processing technology and then removed from the GaAs growth wafer as a precursor to direct bonding.
+The coating can be precisely defined in any arbitrary shape using semiconductor process technology and then removed from the GaAs growth wafer as a precursor to direct bonding.

 Our experience and proprietary direct bonding process enables dissimilar materials to be permanently bonded with no interlayers or solders.
 The result: The best mirror possible on the ideal substrate.